Know the Signs: Ovarian Cancer

 A trans-vaginal ultrasound involves inserting a sterile, lubricated wand, called a “transducer,” into the vagina by about two-to-three inches.
 The wand then uses sound waves to create images of your ovaries.

-If your ultrasound reveals a mass or an area of concern, your doctor might send you for further testing.
+If your ultrasound reveals a mass or an area of concern, your HCP might send you for further testing.
 This could include:

 • A CT scan: this test involves taking a series of x-ray images from many different angles.
-While it’s not as effective in detecting smaller tumors, it can spot larger tumors and see if they’ve grown to nearby areas.
+While it’s not as effective in detecting smaller tumors (solid mass of cancer cells), it can spot larger tumors and see if they’ve grown to nearby areas.

-• A blood test: blood levels of the CA-125 protein are often higher in women who have ovarian cancer.
-Since the level can increase when cancer grows and decreases when treatment starts working, it can be a useful tool for your doctor.
-However, since other conditions like endometriosis can make your CA-125 level go up too, it won’t be the only test that your doctor performs.
+• A blood test: blood levels of the cancer antigen-125 (CA-125) protein are often higher in people who have ovarian cancer.
+Since the level can increase when cancer grows and decreases when treatment starts working, it can be a useful tool for your HCP.
+However, since other conditions like endometriosis can make your CA-125 level go up, it won’t be the only test that your HCP performs.
+Endometriosis is when cells from the inner lining of the uterus grow outside the uterus, causing pain and symptoms similar to ovarian cancer,

-The only way to absolutely confirm an ovarian cancer diagnosis is to look at a tissue sample under a microscope, called a biopsy.
-This is typically done during surgery, when your surgeon removes an ovarian cyst or mass, which is then sent to a lab.
-If it’s cancer, your surgeon will remove all of it or as much as possible.
-Samples are also taken of various tissues to see if it has spread.
-Laparoscopic surgery is sometimes used.
+The only way to definitely confirm an ovarian cancer diagnosis is to look at a tissue sample under a microscope, called a biopsy.
+This is typically done during surgery, when a surgeon removes a sample of ovarian tissue and sends it to a laboratory for analysis.
+If it’s cancer, your surgeon will remove all of the cancer as possible.
+Samples are also taken of various tissues near the ovaries to see if the cancer has spread.
+Laparoscopic (minimally invasive) surgery is sometimes used, which uses the smallest cuts possible to make recovery quicker.
 To perform the procedure your surgeon will make small cuts in your abdomen, and then insert a narrow tube with a camera on the end.
 The camera is used to get close-up views of your ovaries.
-Your surgeon can take tissue samples during laparoscopic surgery or even remove a mass.
+Your surgeon can take tissue samples during laparoscopic surgery or even remove an irregular growth.
 Another procedure for diagnosis would be inserting a needle through the abdomen, usually guided by ultrasound or a CT scan.

-Make an appointment with your primary doctor or your OBGYN if you experience any symptoms of ovarian cancer.
-If your symptoms clear up after your doctor’s appointment, still attend your follow-up visits.
+Make an appointment with your primary doctor or your gynecologist if you experience any symptoms of ovarian cancer.
+If your symptoms clear up after the appointment with your HCP, make sure to go to follow-up appointments.

 More On